ESSENTIAL EVENT INFORMATION 2026

 IMPORTANT REMINDERS

-• Event Participation Form MUST be submitted NO later 14th January 2024.
+Event Participation Form MUST be submitted NO later than 6th January 2026.

-• Medical declaration MUST be submitted NO later than 14th January 2024.
+Medical Form MUST be submitted NO later than 6th January 2026.

-• The Q & A webinar will take place on at 1730 UK time on 3rd January 2024.
-The webinar will be recorded and sent out to all participants the following day so you can watch it back at your leisure if you are unable to make the date and time.
+The Q&A Webinar will take place on 6PM GMT on Tuesday 13th January 2026.
+The webinar will be recorded and emailed to you the following day so you can watch it back at your leisure if you are unable to make the date and time.
+The link and passcode to join the Q&A session is within the email you received alongside the EEI.

-• Insurance: You need insurance.
-If you are bringing your own bike, please ensure it is insured against loss, theft and/ or damage.
+Insurance: You need insurance.
+If you are bringing your own equipment, please ensure it is insured against loss, theft and/ or damage.
 You will need a medical repatriation and evacuation policy that has a minimum of $500 000 trip cover on it.
-You will submit this to us pre-event and we will ensure we have the correct number to call your insurer if we need to evacuate you or provide serious medical attention.
+You will submit your policy details to us in the Event Participation Form and we will ensure we have the correct number to call your insurer if we need to evacuate you or provide serious medical attention.
 We also highly recommend a policy that covers you for curtailment and non-attendance.

-• Live events decision-making: In all cases while on the trip, the Event Director’s decision is final.
-They are at all times acting in the combined interest of the safety of the individual and of the group, as their paramount concern.
+Live events decision-making: During the event, the Event Director’s decision is final.
+They are at all times acting in the combined interest and safety of both individuals and the group as a whole.

 TIME ZONE